stcline/RE-5.6.0-Servo_Control_with_Python/README.md

 ## 🤓 Overview and learning outcomes

-Servos are incridibly versatile actuators.
+Servos are incredibly versatile actuators.
 Robotic systems requiring precision contol utilize them.
 Students will become familiar with the basic operations of a servo motor.

 ## Lab Setup